-The Fund aims to achieve moderate returns with lower risk.
 The objective is to deliver returns exceeding the CPI by 2.5% per annum before fees and tax, over a suggested investment timeframe of 3 to 5 years.

 Benchmark asset allocation and ranges

 The benchmark asset allocation is comprised of the following indices and weights.